GoodFaithParadigm8/zero-waste-DID/Zero-Waste-Decentralized-Identifier.md

 ### Abstract

 The Waste industry is in need of an overhaul.
-There is a significant amount of work being done
+There is an opportunity to radically change the way people, communities, organizations and cities approach

 We
 ```javascript